 Education decisions are often made at the government level and government agencies regularly seek insights for educational consultants, particularly in speciality teaching areas like maths and science.
 As an academic advisor, you'll be expected to develop curriculum and improve teaching styles, classroom participation and assessment methods.
 You'll make recommendations on instructional planning and administrative procedures, provide data analysis on a school's performance and deliver training to teachers and school staff.

 As far as teacher career changes go and as a job after being a principal, this is an in-demand role with public, private and independent schools as well as universities and education companies.
 As an education consultant, you'll be required to being the best educational approaches to the classroom to drive student progress and improve achievements.
 Your key role will be to recommend improvements in policies and programs.

-Learn more about the online Master of Leadership, our innovative Professional Practice degree where you can use your experience to gain a master’s degree.
+Learn more about the Masters in Leadership online, our innovative Professional Practice degree where you can use your experience to gain a master’s degree.
 Call our enrolment team on 1300 043 524.